 Water contains more than just H2O, tons of contaminants can find their way into the water supply.
 Some companies also use chemicals to treat their water.
 Unfortunately, these chemicals can inadvertently make people sick.

 Knowing these things, it is extremely important to have your water tested before use.
+There are water heating companies that do extensive test on the water, for example, Bradford – you can find Bradford white manuals online.
 You want to make sure that it is safe to drink, use around your home, and bathe with.

 What’s In Our Drinking Water